notiflix/Notiflix/README.md

 */

 // Only indicator
-Notiflix.Block.Standard('.element');
+Notiflix.Block.standard('.element');
-Notiflix.Block.Hourglass('.element');
+Notiflix.Block.hourglass('.element');
-Notiflix.Block.Circle('.element');
+Notiflix.Block.circle('.element');
-Notiflix.Block.Arrows('.element');
+Notiflix.Block.arrows('.element');
-Notiflix.Block.Dots('.element');
+Notiflix.Block.dots('.element');
-Notiflix.Block.Pulse('.element');
+Notiflix.Block.pulse('.element');

-// Indicator with a message Notiflix.Block.Standard('.selector', 'Loading...');
+// Indicator with a message Notiflix.Block.standard('.selector', 'Loading...');

-// Only indicator with the new options (v2.4.0 and the next versions) Notiflix.Block.Standard(
+// Only indicator with the new options Notiflix.Block.standard(
   '.selector',
   {
     svgSize: '18px',
   },
 );

-// Indicator with a message, and the new options (v2.4.0 and the next versions) Notiflix.Block.Standard(
+// Indicator with a message, and the new options Notiflix.Block.standard(
   '.selector',
   'Loading...',
   {